-Security customers are not the only ones debating whether intrusion prevention systems can deliver on their promises of preventive security - IDS suppliers are also trying to figure out how to deal with a technology that threatens the core of their business strategy.
+Security customers are not the only ones debating whether intrusion prevention systems can deliver on their promises of preventive security - intrusion detection system (IDS) suppliers are also trying to figure out how to deal with a technology that threatens the core of their business strategy.

 Indeed, the supremacy of IDSs is being tested by security customers' demands for a faster, more efficient, and proactive form of intrusion prevention for their networks.
 Customers are also experiencing difficulty in discerning between true IPSes (intrusion prevention systems) and watered-down versions, as well as considering the complexity of marrying in-line IPS with various network processes.